 - If a client reports a past incident of abuse by a health professional and discloses the health professional’s name, we are required to report that individual to their governing college.

 Your counsellor will discuss privacy and confidentiality with you in your first session and you will be asked to sign a waiver stating that this has been explained to you and that you understand it.

-Hard Feelings is a non-profit social enterprise.
-A social enterprise is a business that invests its profits in social good.
+Hard Feelings is an incorporated non-profit business that invests its profits in social good.
 In a for-profit business, shareholders receive dividends on profits.
 In a non-profit, the community served by the business receives the dividends on profits, in the form of programming, services and/or employment opportunities.
-In this way, a non-profit social enterprise builds social capital by strengthening community members and society as a whole.
+In this way, a non-profit business builds social capital by strengthening community members and society as a whole.

-Traditionally, mental health services operate on two levels: as for-profit businesses where private practitioners charge market rate for service and as charitable or public organizations where services are generally free.
-Hard Feelings is taking an innovative approach that lies in the middle of these two models.
+Traditionally, mental health services operate on two levels: as for-profit businesses where private practitioners charge market rate for service, and as charitable or public organizations where services are generally free.
+Hard Feelings takes an innovative approach that lies in the middle of these two models.

-Our social enterprise model will allow us to facilitate the delivery of low-cost counselling services through several revenue generating streams:
+Our model allows us to facilitate the delivery of low-cost counselling through several revenue generating streams:

 - Donations and grants

-If you have questions about our social enterprise, contact Kate at email@example.com
+If you have questions about our model, please contact Kate at email@example.com